 Tangle Teezers (as featured on Dragons’ Den) hairbrushes are made in the UK.
 It says on their website that “Tangle Teezer is proud that our manufacturing is done exclusively in the UK.”
 On US Amazon it suggests that “Tangle Teezer is also recommended by pet groomers as a quick and easy way to brush through cat and dog hair.”

-Lawrence Petcare (Joseph Sellers & Son Ltd) grooming products are made in England – they make a shredder for dogs that moult, the Hound Glove for dog grooming, the Slicker Brush for dog grooming and the Tender Care Slicker brush for cats – http://www.lawrence-petcare.co.uk
+Lawrence Petcare (Joseph Sellers & Son Ltd) pet grooming products are made in England – they make a shredder for dogs that moult, the Hound Glove for dog grooming, the Slicker Brush for dog grooming and the Tender Care Slicker brush for cats.
+Their agents are HPP UK Ltd and their products are available in good pet shops and online – http://www.lawrence-petcare.co.uk

 J Clark and Company Limited produce themselves pin related products in England, including a wide variety of pet combs for cats and dogs, as well as lice and flee combs, and pin products for the textile trade, pharmaceuticals, food preparation and packaging, and many more diverse industries.
 The pins (teeth) they use come from a UK manufacturer too.
 They are also agents for foreign made Staedtler Uhl pin products.
 Trade only and they do not given any information about where about individual consumers can purchase their products from.
 J Clark and Company pet combs are distributed by HPP UK Ltd (see below) – http://www.jclarkandcompany.com – http://www.britishcombmakers.co.uk

 HPP UK Ltd are distributers to wholesalers in the UK and internationally.
 They are importers of dog and cat equipment.
 They are also manufacturers themselves of combs, rakes and grooming equipment in their Sheffield factory, for example making Spratts combs.
-They are also agents for J Clark and Company (see above).
-HPP UK Ltd do not bother to give country of origin for their products on their website or any information about where individual consumers can purchase their products from – http://hppuk.co.uk
+They are also agents for J Clark and Company (see above) and Lawrence Petcare (see above).
+HPP UK Ltd do not give country of origin for their products on their website or any information about where individual consumers can purchase their products from.
+They say on their website “The products that we do not import are manufactured in our UK factory…” – http://hppuk.co.uk

 Ashley Craig, a company in the USA, sell what they describe as Greyhound Combs.
 These are metal pet combs made in England and finished (coated and engraved) in the United States.
 I am guessing they are made by J Clark (see above).
 Ashley Craig say all their products are produced in the UK, USA, or West Germany.
 It’s been some time since I last heard anyone refer to West Germany!
 Their website is rather confusing.
 They also sell some made in England choke chains and leads – http://greyhoundcomb.com